lockhinator/laravel-react-docker-boilerplate/README.md

 ## Todo

-- [ ] Configure Jest code coverage to run correctly (currently not working)
+- [x] Configure Jest code coverage to run correctly (currently not working)
+- [ ] Fill out the jest tests more to cover the different default Laravel Auth pages

 ## License